ssatguru/BabylonJS-CharacterController/README.md

 - strafeRight
 - slideDown

-If an animation is not resent the controller will not play that animation and will continue playing the animation it was playing just before.
+If an animation is not present the controller will not play that animation and will continue playing the animation it was playing just before.

 If your animation range is named differently from those mentioned above then use the setWalkAnim(..),setWalkBackAnim(..) etc API to specify your animation range name.